fermat01/Building-streaming-ETL-Data-pipeline/README.md

 <img src="images/DataInKafka.gif" >

-### B. Automation and Orchestration: apache airflow
+### - b.
+Automation and Orchestration: apache airflow

 Leverage automation and orchestration tools (e.g., Apache Airflow) to manage and coordinate the various components of the pipeline, enabling efficient deployment, scheduling, and maintenance.